MicrosoftDocs/win32/desktop-src/Intl/hour--minute--and-second-format-pictures.md

-﻿---
+---
-Description: 'This topic describes the format types for strings used to compose the format picture for a time string.
-Each format picture consists of a combination of one string of each of the format types.' ms.assetid: 'a5e87d88-4037-4302-99b7-179bfb03fac3'
+Description: This topic describes the format types for strings used to compose the format picture for a time string.
+Each format picture consists of a combination of one string of each of the format types. ms.assetid: a5e87d88-4037-4302-99b7-179bfb03fac3
-title: 'Hour, Minute, and Second Format Pictures'
+title: Hour, Minute, and Second Format Pictures ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Hour, Minute, and Second Format Pictures